Sales Funnels For Business Coaches: Everything You Should Know

 Don’t just say “business coaching” or “I help entrepreneurs grow.”
 That’s like saying “I sell food”, okay, but what kind?

-Be stupidly specific about what actually changes for people.
+Be extremely specific about what actually changes for people.
 Like:

 “I help service-based coaches go from $3K months to $10K months in 90 days- without creating a single new offer or working weekends.”